PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 model still records zero production rewrites.
 Do not mechanically extract it until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.
-The next raw source-order implementation is the 555-line opposite-direction elementwise fan-out helper;
-inventory its existing indirect coverage and real ownership before deciding whether it is a safer evidence-backed unit.
+The next raw source-order implementation is the 199-line `_repair_rank4_channelwise_broadcast_constants_to_runtime_layout` helper.
+It already has dedicated binary-layout and indexed-convergence fixtures.
+Resume by inventorying its GraphIndex contract, constant ownership/copy-on-write, statistics aggregation, all production positions, and the smallest sequential zero-SWAP real-model owner before a mechanical extraction.
 No broad conversion sweep is implied by this checkpoint.